Brad-Hammond/BattleShips/README.md

 ![Input Col and Row](assets/images/RowAndColumnIput.png)

 - The user is then promted to input their row and column guesses.
-- These inputs have input validation applied so they can only input valid integars.
+- These inputs have input validation applied so they can only input valid integers.
 - Please see below message for invalid input:

   ![Invalid Input](assets/images/InvRandCGuess.png)

 #### Hit and Miss

-- When the user hits the ship, it is maked with "X", and the below message appears:
+- When the user hits the ship, it is marked with "X", and the below message appears:

   ![Hit a Ship](assets/images/YouHitaShip.png)